ethereum/portal-network-specs/implementation-details-overlay.md

 Upon encountering a FOUNDCONTENT response that contains a uTP `connection-id`, the client can listen for and receive the content payload over the uTP stream.

-## G.4 - Gossip via OFFER/ACCEPT/STORE
+## G.4 - Gossip via OFFER/ACCEPT & uTP

-Support for the base gossip protocol implemented on top of OFFER/ACCEPT messages.
+Support for receipt of content using the GOSSIP/ACCEPT messages and uTP sub protocol.

 ### G.4.a - Handle incoming gossip

 Client can listen for incoming OFFER messages, responding with an ACCEPT message for any offered content which is of interest to the client.
-The client would then listen for the corresponding STORE request which will either contain the full payload in the case that it fits within the packet, **or** extract the `connection_id` for use with a uTP based data stream between the two nodes.

-Upon receiving the content payload which should be a merkle proof against a leaf of the trie, the proof should be verified, the content stored.
+#### G.4.a.1 - Receipt via uTP

+After sending an ACCEPT response to an OFFER request the client listens for an inbound uTP stream with the `connection-id` that was sent with the ACCEPT response.

-### G.4.b - Propogate incoming gossip
+### G.4.b - Neighborhood Gossip Propogation

-Upon receiving and validating content from an OFFER/ACCEPT/STORE set of messages, the content should then be gossiped to some set of neighboring peers using the same mechanism.
+Upon receiving and validating gossip content, the content should then be gossiped to some set of interested nearby peers.

+#### G.4.b.1 - Sending content via uTP

+Upon receiving an ACCEPT message in response to our own OFFER message the client can initiate a uTP stream with the other node and can send the content payload across the stream.

 ## G.5 - Serving Content